Enhancing LLM Reasoning with Iterative DPO: A Comprehensive Empirical Investigation: Details of DPO and RM Training and Evaluation

 In Section \ref{sec_e2}-\ref{sec_e4}, data sampling, and evaluation of the generator are based on the OpenRLHF \citep{hu2024openrlhf} framework.
 When filtering DPO data, the sample temperature is set to $0.7$.
 All training is performed using full parameter fine-tuning, with an SFT learning rate of $5e-6$, a DPO learning rate of $5e-7$, a maximum sequence length of $2048$, the coefficient $\beta$ of $0.1$ and a training batch size of $256$.
 For ORM and PRM training, we use the TRL \citep{vonwerra2022trl} framework with a learning rate of $1e-6$ and a batch size of $256$.

 In Section \ref{sec_e5}, the DPO training follows the same configuration as above but employs annealed sampling to enhance response diversity.
 Specifically, for the first 3 epochs, the temperature $t$ is set to $0.7$; for epochs 4-5, $t = 1.0$; and in the final epoch, $t = 1.2$.
-More details and code can be found at \href{https://github.com/TU2021/DPO-VP}{https://github.com/TU2021/DPO-VP}.